ruchisahota/gaia/doc/documentation.md

 ##### Parameters

 - `cpuload` (float): If set, provides the total cpu usage in percentage of vCPUs.
+- `enforcementStatus` (enum): If set, changes the enforcement status of the enforcer alongside with the poke.
+- `forceFullPoke` (boolean): If set, it will trigger a full poke (slower).
 - `memory` (integer): If set, provides the total resident memory used in bytes.
 - `processes` (integer): If set, defines the number of current processes.
+- `status` (enum): If set, changes the status of the enforcer alongside with the poke.
 - `ts` (time): time of report.
 If not set, local server time will be used.

 #### `GET /processingunits/:id/poke`